johnwcowan/r7rs-work/ProcessesCowan.md

 The same as `stdin`, `stdout`, and `stderr`, but specifies the file descriptor to be used in the child process.
-File descriptors other than 0, 1, and 2 that do not appear as keys in the setup plist are closed in the child process.
+File descriptors other than 0, 1, and 2 that do not appear as keys in the setup dictionary are closed in the child process.

 `stdout+stderr`